 (4) Criteria for permit issuance.

-(a) If the site characteristics and standards in OAR 340-071-0220 can be met, the repair installation must conform with the requirements.
+(a) If the site characteristics and standards in OAR 340-071-0220 can be met, the repair installation must conform to the requirements.

 (b) If the site characteristics or standards in OAR 340-071-0220 cannot be met, the agent may allow a reasonable repair installation to eliminate a public health hazard, including the installation of an alternative system as necessary.